UK Short-Term Accommodation Association (STAA) Launch Event

 Sharing Economy UK and UnderTheDoormat

-Sharing Economy UK was an important milestone for an industry with UnderTheDoormat now one of over 20 companies in the industry association that champions best practice among sharing-economy companies.
+Sharing Economy UK was an important milestone for the industry, with UnderTheDoormat now one of over 20 companies in the industry association that champions best practice among sharing-economy companies.

 Meet the CEO